When I Fall, I Will Rise

 Another way to describe the message of this text would be to say that the message is about confident contrition — contrite because we still sin, confident because we have a Savior.

 Or we could say the text is about rugged remorse — remorse because we fall short of his glory, rugged because grace makes us bounce back like a tough leather ball.

 Do you see this in verse 9?
-An amazing verse from God's Word this morning!
+This is an amazing verse from God’s word to us this morning!

 I will bear the indignation of the Lord